vbrusca/JsonPL/README.md

 ## Executing JsonPL Code

-You can run JsonPL code as shown in the following example.
+The file "/public_html/RUN_SIMPLE.HTML" provides a good example of executing JsonPL code.
+The Javascript interpreter can be found here, "/public_html/EXEC4.JS".
+You can run JsonPL code as shown in the following code example.

 <pre>
 var ljpl = new jsonPlState();